Coping with Exam Stress: What Really Helps 2026 | Spickprofi

 What helps against exam stress?

 Exercise is physiologically one of the most effective stress reductions there is.
-20–30 minutes of moderate exercise releases endorphins, lowers cortisol levels, and improves sleep quality — all three factors directly relevant for the exam period.
+20–30 minutes of moderate exercise releases endorphins, lowers cortisol levels, and improves sleep quality — all three factors directly relevant to the exam period.
 Those who completely forgo exercise during the exam period lose an important buffer.

 ✅ Reducing exam stress — what really works